-The impact of removing the immigration ban on HIV-infected persons
+The immigration ban on HIV-infected persons

 Question: I am HIV positive and I have an application pending with USCIS.

-How will the rule that
+How will the rule that removes HIV?,

-removes HIV as a ground of inadmissibility affect my application?
+As a ground of inadmissibility affect my application?

 Answer: The final rule just went into effect on January 4, 2010.

 When HIV is no longer a medical ground of inadmissibility,